Funchal

 Review of Funchal

-The 1961-built MV Funchal cruise ship was designed by Rogerio d'Oliveira (Portuguese naval engineer) and until 2021 was operated by the company Portuscale Cruises.
-Previously, the boat was owned by one of the richest families in the Azores.
+The 1961-built MV Funchal cruise ship was designed by Portuguese naval engineer Rogerio d'Oliveira and until 2021 was operated by Portuscale Cruises.
+Previously, she was owned by one of the wealthiest families in the Azores.

 The vessel (IMO number 5124162) is currently Portugal/Madeira-flagged (MMSI 255971000) and registered in Funchal.